alibaba/PhotonLibOS/README.md

 [PhotonlibOS.github.io](https://photonlibos.github.io)

 ## What's New
+* Since 0.7, Photon will use release branches to enhance the reliability of software delivery.
+Bugfix will be merged into a stable release at first, then to higher release versions, and finally main.
 * Since version 0.6, Photon can run with a userspace TCP/IP stack on top of `DPDK`.
 [En](https://developer.aliyun.com/article/1208512) / [中文](https://developer.aliyun.com/article/1208390).
 * How to transform `RocksDB` from multi-threads to coroutines by only 200 lines of code?